berkpekatik/FivemVale/README.md

 # Installation
-[Download](https://github.com/vnoisy/FivemVale/releases) the latest version from the release section Add your resources folder the file you downloaded--- Change the config file--- and then start the v_vale script---
+[Download](https://github.com/vnoisy/FivemVale/releases) the latest version from the release section Add your resources folder the file you downloaded
+---
+Change the config file
+---
+and then start the v_vale script
+---